dynaconf/dynaconf/docs/index.md

     dynaconf init -f yaml
     ```

-    Then follow the instructions on terminal.
+    Then follow the instructions on the terminal.

     ```plain
     Django app detected